-Component 1, Understanding Drama, is a written examination, accounting for 40% of the GCSE.
+Component 1, Understanding Drama, is a written examination, accounting for 40% of the final mark.
 Students will be assessed on their subject knowledge and understanding.
 Questions are made up of both short-answer style options and longer essay based analysis.
 In preparation for the examination, students will practically explore a set text as an actor, director and designer.
 They will then adopt these roles in the examination, answering questions on their interpretation and approach.
 Through this, students will develop an understanding and appreciation of the significance of the social, cultural and historical influences on the development of theatre, integrating theory and practice with an understanding of theatrical practitioners and specialist terminology.

 Students will also create a written review of a piece of live theatre, analysing their response as an audience member.
-There will be a minimum of four compulsory local trips during the GCSE course (including seeing work by our A Level students) so that students experience a range of live theatre to support their performance in this examination.
+Students will be expected to watch several live theatre productions to help aid them with their understanding of how theatre is performed to an audience.

 Component 2, Devising Drama, is a practical unit where students experience the process of creating and performing their own piece of theatre.
-This unit is worth 40% of the Drama GCSE with the majority of the mark coming from a written 'Evidence Log' that documents the creative process and encourages students to reflect on their final performance.
+This unit is worth 40% of the Drama final mark with the majority of the mark coming from a written 'Devising Log' that documents the creative process and encourages students to reflect on their final performance.
 Through this process, students will develop a reflective understanding of theatre and performance, exploring how meanings are communicated through their acting, design and directorial decisions.
 This section is internally marked and sent to the examination board to be moderated.

-Component 3, Texts in Practice, is a performance based unit that is externally assessed and worth 20% of the GCSE.
+Component 3, Texts in Practice, is a performance based unit that is externally assessed and worth 20% of the final mark.
 Students work either individually or with a partner, exploring a script and producing two short extracts for performance.
 They are examined in their presentation of both extracts: in how they use body language, expression, voice and dramatic form to communicate their character and the narrative to the examiner.
 This unit enables students to blossom in terms of their confidence and independent critical thinking skills, creatively responding to text in a highly detailed and imaginative way.